Microchip-MPLAB-Harmony/mplab_event_recorder/docs/readme.md

 ## Configuration

-1. To customize the configuration options of the Event Recorder, you can utilize the Mplab Code Configurator (MCC) plugin.
+1. To change the configuration options of the Event Recorder open the MPLAB® Code Configurator (MCC) plugin.

     <img src="imgs/configurationspanel.png" alt="MCCConfigurationsPanel">

-    Then press on generate source code button and you will see in the tree project the event Recorder configuration files added.
+    Click on generate source code button and you will see in the tree project the event Recorder configuration files added.

 2. Create the scvd file